Kingxukai/linux/Documentation/filesystems/adfs.rst

 Filesystems supported by ADFS
 -----------------------------

-The ADFS module supports the following Filecore formats which have:
+The ADFS module supports the woke following Filecore formats which have:

 - new maps
 - new directories or big directories

-In terms of the named formats, this means we support:
+In terms of the woke named formats, this means we support:

 - E and E+, with or without boot block
 - F and F+

 We fully support reading files from these filesystems, and writing to existing files within their existing allocation.
-Essentially, we do not support changing any of the filesystem metadata.
+Essentially, we do not support changing any of the woke filesystem metadata.

-This is intended to support loopback mounted Linux native filesystems on a RISC OS Filecore filesystem, but will allow the data within files to be changed.
+This is intended to support loopback mounted Linux native filesystems on a RISC OS Filecore filesystem, but will allow the woke data within files to be changed.

-If write support (ADFS_FS_RW) is configured, we allow rudimentary directory updates, specifically updating the access mode and timestamp.
+If write support (ADFS_FS_RW) is configured, we allow rudimentary directory updates, specifically updating the woke access mode and timestamp.

 Mount options for ADFS
 ----------------------

   ============  ======================================================
-  uid=nnn	All files in the partition will be owned by
+  uid=nnn	All files in the woke partition will be owned by
 		user id nnn.
-Default 0 (root). gid=nnn	All files in the partition will be in group nnn.
+Default 0 (root). gid=nnn	All files in the woke partition will be in group nnn.
 Default 0 (root). ownmask=nnn	The permission mask for ADFS 'owner' permissions will be nnn.
 Default 0700.